GNOME/gimp-macos-build/README.md

 To get access to the Circle-CI build administration, packagers need to ask admin access to this Github repository.

-## Before you starting
+## Before you start

-I found that GTK and GIMP build process on macOS are very fragile.
-If you have any other build system (brew, MacPorts) installed - try to remove it first or at least isolate from the JHBuild environment as much as you can.
+The GTK and GIMP build processes on macOS are very fragile.
+If you have any other build system (brew, MacPorts) installed – the local build instructions provide some support (taking `Homebrew` off `PATH`.
+Try to remove or isolate them from the JHBuild environment as much as you can.

+The main reason for this: everything that Gimp needs must be packaged in the executable bundle or be part of the MacOS SDK that is being called.

-I was able to get working builds in the VirtualBox VM, it works stable enough for me.
+Some people were able to get working builds in the VirtualBox VM, others in a VMWare Fusion VM.
+Another approach could be to create a separate user on your Mac.

+In any case, the build process on Circle CI or the local version (see below) sets up most things from scratch.

+## Prerequisites for local build (Draft) ##

+At a minimum, you will need to install:

+- XCode Command Line Tools
+- [Rust](https://www.rust-lang.org/tools/install) (don't use `Homebrew` or `MacPorts`).

 ## Steps in the CircleCI [config.yml](https://gitlab.gnome.org/Infrastructure/gimp-macos-build/blob/master/.circleci/config.yml) are:

-- Installs Python 3 and Rust as they are required for the GIMP dependencies.
+- Install Python 3 (Rust is pre-installed) as they are required for the GIMP dependencies.
-- Setting up macOS 10.9 SDK.
-This is needed to ensure that GIMP can run on macOS 10.9+.
+- Set up macOS 10.12 SDK.
+This is needed to ensure that GIMP can run on macOS 10.12+.
 See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.
-- Setting up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp).
+- Set up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp-2.99).
 As part of the setup, it is running `bootstrap-gtk-osx-gimp` JHBuild command to compile required modules to run JHBuild.
 JHBuild is using Python3 venv to run.
-- Installs [fork of the gtk-mac-bundler](https://github.com/samm-git/gtk-mac-bundler/tree/fix-otool) - the tool which helps to create macOS application bundles for the GTK apps.
-The only difference with official one is [this PR](https://github.com/jralls/gtk-mac-bundler/pull/10)
+- Install [fork of the gtk-mac-bundler](https://github.com/lukaso/gtk-mac-bundler) - the tool which helps to create macOS application bundles for the GTK apps.
+This will hopefully shift to official [gtk-mac-bundler](https://github.com/GNOME/gtk-mac-bundler)
-- Installing all gtk-osx, gimp and WebKit dependencies using JHBuild
+- Install all gtk-osx, gimp and WebKit dependencies using JHBuild
-- Building WebKit v1.
+- Build WebKit v1.
 This step could be avoided as it takes a lot of time, this is a soft dependency.
-- Building GIMP and gimp-help (from git).
+- Build GIMP and gimp-help (from git).
-- Importing signing certificate/key from the environment variables
+- Import signing certificate/key from the environment variables
-- Launching `build.sh` which:
+- Launch `build99.sh` which does (among other things):
-  - Building package using `gtk-mac-bundler`
+  - Build package using `gtk-mac-bundler`
-  - Using `install_name_tool` fixing all library path to make package relocatable.
+  - Use `install_name_tool` to fix all library paths to make package relocatable.
-  - generating debug symbols
+  - generate debug symbols
-  - fixing `pixmap` and `imm` cache files to remove absolute pathnames
+  - fix `pixmap` and `imm` cache files to remove absolute pathnames
-  - compiles all `.py` files to `.pyc` to avoid writes to the Application folder
+  - compile all `.py` files to `.pyc` to avoid writes to the Application folder
+  - fix `.gir` and `.typelib` library paths to make package relocatable
+  - copy in icons
-  - Signing all binaries
+  - Sign all binaries
-  - Creating a DMG package using [create-dmg](https://github.com/andreyvit/create-dmg) tool and signing it
+  - Create a DMG package using [create-dmg](https://github.com/andreyvit/create-dmg) tool and sign it
-- Notarizing package using Apple `altool` utility
+- Notarize package using Apple `altool` utility
-- Uploading a DMG to the CircleCI build artifacts
+- Upload a DMG to the CircleCI build artifacts

+## Managing the Circle CI build ##

+The Circle CI build and its interaction with JHBuild create some specific issues that a packager needs to be aware of.

+### Circle CI Issues that have been worked around ###

+#### Build timelimit ####

+Build jobs have a strict time limit of 1 hour.
+As soon as a job takes longer, it is canceled.

+Due to this, and the fact that the build as a whole takes much more than an hour, creative measures have had to be taken.

+**Note** Additionally, There is a hard limit on the length of a single build step.
+If a step takes longer than an hour it simply can't be build in Circle CI.
+For this reason, support for Webkit has had to be dropped.

+#### JHBuild not detecting changes ####

+Because of JHBuild's architecture, certain changes to packages it is building, are not detected at build time.
+This means that the build can become out of date and a full cache-break build will have to be undertaken.

+Examples of things that JHBuild does not detect:

+- A new patch file being added or removed (they are stored in directory `patches`)
+- Changes to environment variables (such a `CFLAGS`) (are typically declared in `.circleci/config.yml`)
+- Changes to the build command (set out in `.circleci/config.yml`)

+Examples of things that JHBuild does detect:

+- A new URL/version of a package
+- New commits on a git based repo
+- Changes in a dependency

+### Fixes for these problems ###

+In order to fix the above problems, the following has been done:

+- **Timeouts** The build has been split into multiple jobs, each of which can take up to an hour.
+  Before each job the build environment is stood up.
+Additionally the cache is loaded to provide the results of the previous jobs (build steps) as well as previous builds.
+This takes about 5 minutes to set up for each job.
+- **JHBuild cannot detect certain changes** The full cache is broken by changing the first part of the cache key [see below for caching principles] whenever a change to the patch files (`patches` directory) occurs.
+This is done automatically.
+- **cache is not updated when changes to build occur** Even though JHBuild detects the build change, the CircleCI caching mechanism needs to be alerted to save an update version of the cache.
+This is done whenever a change to `modulesets` or `.circleci/config.yml` occurs.
+It is done by changing the last part of the cache key.
+This is done automatically.

+**Note** These changes only relate to the build steps, not to setting up the build environment.
+If changes are required, the cache keys will have to be modified for the build step, manually.

+### Caching to get around build timelimit ###

+In order to speed up builds, and to be able to pass intermediate artifacts between build jobs, the results of each job is cached.
+This uses CircleCI's caching mechanism.

+The following are aspects of the caching:

+- The JHBuild cache and the rest of the build cache are managed separately
+- The cache is only saved when a new cache key is used, so by default, nothing new that happens in a build is saved until the cache key is changed
+- They keys are arranged in an onion shape.
+Meaning the most specific cache is hit first, but with the broadest number of items cached.
+This means the full build up to and including Gimp.
+Narrower keys don't include Gimp, then Gegl/Babl, then Dependencies Part 2, then dependencies Part 1, and so on.
+This is required to pass intermediate artifacts between steps of the build.
+- The keys for reloading the cache are tested and loaded in order.
+Each key is tested, and if found, loaded.
+If it is not found, the algorithm goes to the next key.
+Circleci then drops the suffix (after the '-') and tries to load those keys (if they are listed in the keys)
+- When new information is layered onto the cache, the tail end of the cache keys should be iterated.
+So `break5-gimpv3-cacheiter7` should be changed to `break5-gimpv3-cacheiter8`.
+This will keep using the cache, but allow new changes to be saved.
+(Done automatically.)
+- When the build has to be redone from scratch, because a dependency has changed, then the first part of the cache key changes.
+This then means no cache is found and everything goes from scratch.
+Here the key goes from `break5-gimpv3-cacheiter7` to `break6-gimpv3-cacheiter1` (the `break` part matters, the `cacheiter` part doesn't).
+Done automatically.

 ## Managing the Circle CI build ##